-FISHscope - use iLab (restricted to select users)
+FISHscope - use iLab (currently limiting to select users)

 Location: Ross Imaging Core (Ross Bldg 9th floor)